bluecats/bluecats-python-dman-api-client/README.md

 # bluecats-python-dman-api-client

-This is an example of using the BlueCats Python Device Management Web API.
-To install the bcdmanpiclient module, copy these commands into your terminal.
+The bcdmanpiclient module allows you to interact with the BlueCats API using Python.

+## Getting Started

+This section will outline how to clone the repo and install the bcdmanpiclient module.

+### Prerequisites

+- python (2.7)
+- pip (for python 2.7)

+### Installing

+Navigate to your base directory and run the following.

 ```

 git clone https://github.com/bluecats/bluecats-python-dman-api-client.git
 cd bluecats-python-dman-api-client
-sudo python setup.py install
+pip install .

 ```

 Once you install the module, you will need to give the API credentials.

 ### Obtaining Credentials
 To obtain those credentials:

 1. Go to the [BlueCats Web App](https://app.bluecats.com)
 2. Go to the app tab then "Create a new app"